Every example on this page runs end-to-end with a single command. The

 2. Fork for Counterfactuals¶

-Fork a world three times with different parameters, run each branch, compare results.
+Fork a world three times, run each branch, compare results.

 uv run python examples/02_fork_counterfactual.py